Digital Government: The imperatives driving transformation for departments

 Examples like this mean ensuring customers do not have to repeat themselves, with each stage of a transaction leveraging the previous stage (even across channels).
 Customer information needs to be deployed to personalise the service, reduce customer friction, improve the service and provide transparency.

 From an operational perspective for a department, managing digital channels requires new skills that are in demand.
-The public and private sectors increasingly feature new job types, including big data analyst, complex decision support analyst and customer experience expert.
+Recently the CSIRO’s Data61 identified six new job types, including big data analyst, complex decision support analyst and customer experience expert.

 Managers may need to rethink where they house these skilled resources; many traditional IT roles benefit from integration with service delivery teams.
 It can be challenging to keep IT systems reliable while implementing new platforms, including those based in the cloud.